0xtibs/0xtibs/README.md

 - 👋 Hi, I’m @0xtibs
-- 👀 I’m interested in Cybersecurity, Cryptography and Egyptology.
+- 👀 I’m interested in Purpleteam cybersecurity.
-- 🌱 I’m currently learning Cybersecurity Engineering.
+- 🌱 I will be posting my projects here.
 - 💞️ I’m looking to collaborate on Python projects.
-- 📫 How to reach me 0xtibs on twitter.

 <!---
 0xtibs/0xtibs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.